 - On the positive side, Kim Basinger delivers a flawless performance – possibly a career best – as a grieving East Hampton wife and mother who becomes sexually involved with her husband’s teenage assistant.

-The Door in the Floor: Kim Basinger is chief saving grace in dramatically uneven family drama
+The Door in the Floor movie: Kim Basinger is the highlight of dramatically uneven family drama

 At times, director-screenwriter Tod Williams’ psychological/family drama The Door in the Floor has the look (cinematography by Terry Stacey) and sensibility of a well-crafted, adult-oriented film – something Claude Sautet, Bernardo Bertolucci, or Louis Malle might have come up with a decade or two (or three) ago.

 At other times, however, The Door in the Floor, like the vast majority of American movies, suffers from a condition known as arrested development.

-The key problem with this film adaptation of (the first third of) John Irving’s 1998 novel A Widow for One Year lies in Williams’ uncertainty whether the subject of a 40-something woman having an affair with a teenager – and the affair’s incestuous overtones – should be treated with erotic seriousness or adolescent goofiness.
+The chief problem with this film adaptation of (the first third of) John Irving’s 1998 novel A Widow for One Year lies in Williams’ uncertainty whether the subject of a 40-something woman having an affair with a teenager – and the affair’s incestuous overtones – should be treated with erotic seriousness or adolescent goofiness.